ouspg/CompSec/Lab1.Network/README.md

 ## Level 2

+In level 2 and 3 tasks you only need your browsers development tools.
+Observe and modify the traffic while you browse the site and do the following tasks.__Note__ In FireFoxes devtools, in the "Headers" section of packet information there is a handy "Edit and Resend" button Which can be used to modify packets.

 Searchfield of the JuiceShop is vulnerable to SQL injections Inject some SQL to the searchfield and cause an error.